fancidev/qtinter/docs/reference.rst

 .. class:: qtinter.QiProactorEventLoop(proactor=None)

-   Counterpart to :class:`asyncio.ProactorEventLoop` implemented on top of a Qt event loop.
+   Counterpart to :class:`asyncio.ProactorEventLoop`, implemented on top of a Qt event loop.

    *Availability*: Windows.

 .. class:: qtinter.QiSelectorEventLoop(selector=None)

-   Counterpart to :class:`asyncio.SelectorEventLoop` implemented on top of a Qt event loop.
+   Counterpart to :class:`asyncio.SelectorEventLoop`, implemented on top of a Qt event loop.